 - Some metrics are normalised.
 For example, Scopus will let you compare the Source Normalized Impact per Paper (SNIP).
 This measures the average citation impact of the publications of a journal.
 SNIP corrects for differences in citation patterns across different scientific disciplines so it can be useful useful if you need more accurate between-disciplines comparisons of citation impact.

 Open access maximises the impact of your research, and leads to increased citations.
-Library staff can advise on open access publishing, including complying with Abertay's Open Access Publications' Policy Open Access Publications' Policy, offer advise on the Read & Publish (transitional) agreements that Abertay authors can use to publish their articles OA, and help explain publishers' OA policies for both publications and research data.
-More information is available on our OA support pages.
+Information on open access publishing, including complying with Abertay's Open Access Publications' Policy is available on our OA support pages.

 Our Research Data Management support pages offer information, how-to guides and support for managing your research data in compliance with Abertay's Research Data Management Policy, GDPR Research Policy and Data Classification and Handling Policy.